scipp/ess/docs/developer/workflow-design.md

 ## Multiple injectors

 - Top level "experiment injector".
-  Provdes everything that is experiment-specific.
+  Provides everything that is experiment-specific.
-- Sub-injectors for sample and background reduction.
+- Sub-injectors (child injectors) for sample and background reduction.
   They may pull things from the experiment injector, but otherwise provide an independent scope.
 - More advanced example/problem: We may want to compute an experiment-level `BeamCenter`, based on a sample run, but it has to be made available to other sub-injectors.